 The average number of years it takes for a Christmas tree to mature.

-The number of cut-your-own farms in the United States.
+The number of christmas tree farms in Missouri.

 Farm-raised Christmas trees remove dust and pollen from the air and are often recycled.

 The amount of water a live cut christmas tree will consume per day.